-Vegetation surveying is used most often in earth-science industries and by professionals like environmentalists, and botanists.
-It can be a valuable tool in determining a type of plant, its density, and location.
-Unlike other methods, a vegetation survey depicts a rougher boundary as opposed to straight lines and clear edges, and as one might imagine, working in thick vegetation presents a unique set of challenges.
+Vegetation surveying is used most often in earth-science industries and by professionals like environmentalists and botanists.
+It can be a valuable tool in determining a type of plant, as well as its density and location.
+Unlike other methods, vegetation surveys depict rougher boundaries as opposed to straight lines and clear edges.
+As one might imagine, working in thick vegetation presents a unique set of challenges.

-The covering of thick vegetation can lead to difficulties when surveying.
-Not only are there often large trees and obstructions in the way, but it can be very challenging to get the traditional equipment where it needs to be.
-Ponds, streams, hills, and other man-made features are all wonderful, but for a land surveyor, can cause a real headache.
+The covering of thick vegetation can lead to difficulties when surveying land.
+Not only are there often large trees and obstructions in the way, but it can also be very challenging to get the traditional equipment where it needs to be.
+Ponds, streams, hills, and other man-made features are all wonderful, but they can cause a real headache for a land surveyor.
 Because of this, surveyors have come up with some creative ways around these challenges to get the job done efficiently and effectively.

-There are a variety of methods and techniques to use in order to survey land covered in trees, bushes, and other plants.
-One of those methods includes measuring with aerial techniques or using a surveyor’s transit or total station to measure the height of vegetation as well as lay a grid of the terrain.
-Once that has been done, other surveying teams can then go back later and use the same grid to measure any changes that occurred among the vegetation and land.
+There are a variety of methods and techniques used in order to survey land covered in trees, bushes, and other plants.
+One of those methods includes measuring with aerial techniques or using a surveyor’s transit to measure the height of vegetation and lay a grid of the terrain.
+Once that has been done, other surveying teams can then go back and use the same grid to measure any changes that occur among the vegetation and land.

 Whether you are navigating how to survey land that is overgrown with vegetation and obstacles, or you are surveying the vegetation itself, there is a way to complete the job with precision and accuracy.

-If you are in need of a land surveyor, look no further than Engineering Design Group of Alabama.
+If you are in need of a professional vegetation surveyor, look no further than Engineering Design Group of Alabama.